blinkenjim/m404/doc/design-notes.md

 simplest way to connect is to use a matching crimp-on plug with a 26-pin ribbon cable.
-Only a few of the wires are required, and the others can be cut short - but leave an inch or two of the full ribbon table to give yourself something to grasp when disconnecting the plug.
+Only a few of the wires are required, and the others can be cut short - but leave an inch or two of the full ribbon cable to give yourself something to grasp when disconnecting the plug.

 When I assemble my M404 monitor, I only had a 2x10 pin plug handy, so